 The Offering consists of four classes of shares of our common stock, Class S shares, Class I shares, Class T shares, and Class D shares.
 The share classes have different upfront selling commissions and dealer manager fees, and different ongoing stockholder servicing fees.
 Other than the differences in upfront selling commissions, dealer manager fees, and ongoing stockholder servicing fees, each class of common stock has the same economics and voting rights.
 Shares of our common stock are not listed for trading on a stock exchange or other securities market and there is no established public trading market for our common stock.
-As of March 17, 2021 there were 62,668 holders of record of our Class S common stock, 23,467 holders of record of our Class I common stock, 9,341 holders of record of our Class S common stock.
+As of March 17, 2021 there were 62,668 holders of record of our Class S common stock, 25,467 holders of record of our Class I common stock, 9,341 holders of record of our Class T common stock and 14,628 holders of record of our Class D common stock.
 This does not include the number of stockholders that hold shares in "street name" through banks or broker-dealers.
 The following table details the selling commissions, dealer manager fees, and stockholder servicing fees for each applicable share class as of December 31, 2020: